UKHO/docs/quality-assurance/web-accessibility.md

 # Web Accessibility Testing

+## Quick link - how to test for accessibility

+To learn how to test accessibility in your project read the [UKHO web accessibility testing](web-accesibility-testing.md) page.

+## What is accessibility

 Web accessibility means that websites, tools, and technologies are designed and developed so that people with disabilities can use them.
 More specifically, people can perceive, understand, navigate, and interact with the Web.
 It encompasses all disabilities that affect access to the Web, including

 * auditory